top of page

 • 2 min read

 Rests are used to show moments of silence in music, where an instrument is not playing a note.
-This may be a large gaps, or small rests to create interesting rhythms within a part.
+This may be a large gap, or a small rest within a melody to create an interesting rhythm within a part.

 The same way that there are different note shapes for different time values, there are also different rest shapes for different length of notes.
 These rests have a time value equivalent to note values.